-• IMPORTANCE
+IMPORTANCE

-- Write the reasons why healthy eating is important to you.
-The more personal you can make these reasons, the more inspired and motivated you may feel. - Here are some examples to get you started: - My family is concerned about my health.
-I want them to see that I am doing my best to make healthy changes. - I've cared for everyone else in my family and now, it's my turn to do what I can to live a long, healthy life.
+Here are some examples to get you started: My family is concerned about my health.
+I want them to see that I am doing my best to make healthy changes.

+I've cared for everyone else in my family and now, it's my

+SUPPORTSurround yourself with friends and family, and let them know how they can help support you in your effort to eating turn to do what I can to live a long, healthy life.